Sugar Land, Texas: Private schools

 Many private schools in Sugar Land and the surrounding area are of all types: nonreligious, nonsectarian, Catholic, and Protestant.
 The Texas Education Agency has no authority over private-school operations; private schools may or may not be accredited and achievement tests are not required for private school graduating seniors.

 The Roman Catholic Archdiocese of Galveston-Houston operates two Catholic K–8 schools in Sugar Land: St. Theresa Catholic School and St. Laurence School, both named for two of the city's Catholic parishes.
 St. Laurence, established in 1992, received additions in 1996 and 2002.
 St. Theresa was established in 2008.
 The city government approved the permit for the St. Theresa school building in 2007, and it was dedicated on August 13, 2009.
 Some high school students attend Pope John XXIII High School in Greater Katy.

-The Fort Bend Christian Academy, formerly known as Fort Bend Baptist Academy, and Logos Preparatory Academy are also located in Sugar Land.
+The Fort Bend Christian Academy, formerly known as Fort Bend Baptist Academy, is in Sugar Land.
+Logos Preparatory Academy is also located in Sugar Land.
+The Honor Roll School has grades PK-8.
 The Darul Arqam Schools Southwest Campus is located in Alief, Houston, with a Sugar Land postal address.